The Author's Note at the other end of this document may serve as a more proper introduction, if you like.

 Upon completion of all duties arises happiness, perhaps it is relief.
 It is a time for the great mantra to play, for the flow of things to be appreciated, for recognition that That occurs Now.

-And upon the return therefrom to normal body consciousness the easy method to again and again transform this world into universal love wisdom and the vibration and energy of bliss.
+And upon the return therefrom to normal body consciousness, (since based on our inner limiting beliefs, the mere awareness of the body can be enough to destroy the inner higher knowledge, if you are falsely identified with it, and therefore take it as an opportunity to reconstruct your limited self-image) the easy method to again and again transform this world into universal love, wisdom, and the vibration and energy of bliss.
 As an example a tired body laying down to darshan is a formation of self, another opportunity to follow the Teacher's word and worship the self, yes also in that form.
 Yes and this form too.

-I recognized and cultivated my desire for the experience of being out, of samadhi to pervade my normal consciousness.
-Back and forth out, to the edge of out, and back to normal awareness and re-orienting with "mumukshutva" [the desire for liberation] back and forth.
+I recognized and cultivated my desire for the experience of being out, for samadhi to pervade my normal consciousness.
+Back and forth, out, to the edge of out, and back to normal awareness and re-orienting with "mumukshutva" [the desire for liberation], forth again, and back and forth.

 Devotion makes the finite infinite.